Pierre-Gilles/lagom/_posts/2020-09-17-living-in-barcelona-as-a-digital-nomad.md

 ---
 layout: post
 title: Living in Barcelona as a Digital Nomad
-description: After coronavirus lockdown in France, I decided to spend the summer in Barcelona, Spain
+description: After coronavirus lockdown in France, we decided to spend the summer in Barcelona, Spain
 img: living-in-barcelona.jpg
 categories:
   - blog